kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 of requestion `PriorityClass` - namely both currently existing modes: `PreemptLowerPriority` and `Never`.

-As the `preemptionPolicy` is also a field of the Pod, we will apply the same constraints to this field as we will for the priority.
+As the `preemptionPolicy` is also a field of the Pod, we will apply the same constraints as for the priority.
 Namely, all pods within `PodGroup` will have to share the same `preemptionPolicy`.
 This will be enforced on the scheduler level.

 Given that components operate on integer priorities, we will introduce a corresponding fields that reflect priority of a PodGroup (similarly to how it's done in Pod API).